 Lago di Livigno, reservoir in the Livigno valley

-Lago di Livigno is a reservoir in the Alps that spans the border between Switzerland and Italy.
-The water is held back by dams and supplies hydroelectric plants that generate power for both countries.
+Lago di Livigno is a reservoir in the Alps, lying along the border between Switzerland and Italy within the Canton of the Grisons.
+The water is held back by dams on both sides and feeds hydroelectric plants that generate power for the two countries.

 The community of curious travelers